da-nrw/DNSCore/ContentBroker/src/main/markdown/getting_started.md

 1. Create a database user [dbuser] with exactly that password and grant all privileges on [dbname] to [dbuser].
 1. Download a hibernate properties file [template](https://raw.github.com/da-nrw/DNSCore/master/ContentBroker/src/main/xml/hibernateCentralDB.cfg.xml.postgres).
-1. Save the file as hibernateCentralDB.cfg.xml in an arbitrary temporary directory on your local box.
+1. Save the file as [somewhere]/ContentBroker/conf/hibernateCentralDB.cfg.xml.
-1. Edit the following entry to match your hostname and port (for a default postgres installation on a fresh box you can set hostname to localhost and port to 5432).
+1. Open the file and edit the following entry to match your hostname and port (for a default postgres installation on a fresh box you can set hostname to localhost and port to 5432).
 <pre>
    property: connection.url -> jdbc:postgresql://hostname:port/[dbname]
 </pre>